 - Start and continue prenatal care.

 - Take care of yourself and the baby by eating right including a healthy balanced diet, lots of fresh veggies and fruit, and drink lots of fresh water.
 Avoid as much as possible drugs, alcohol, caffeine, smoking and other potentially dangerous substances.

 - Stay active and get regular exercise, but make sure to check with your health care provider so you do not overdue it.

 - If you are planning on parenting your child start to stock up on things you will need.
-You may want to start with some bedding for the baby including a clean and firm mattress, car seat, a diaper bag and diapers, some baby clothes and a stroller.

 - Ask for help and support from your loved ones, friends, and others who you feel can be trusted to consider what is best for you.
 While you may get a variety of suggestions from others, remember that you are the one that has to live with the results.
 Do not let anyone pressure you to do something you do not think is best for you and your baby.